A day in the life of an SEO Growth Strategist!

 The board is pressuring us to hit our MRR targets each month, but we know that SEO is a channel which compounds over time.
 As a result, we can fall into the “growth hacking” trap of only focusing on short-term wins and we never end up truly growing our channel into its full potential.

 This is because the high intent keywords which will bring in 80% of the MRR are the most difficult which will take months to rank in top positions.
 And the other 20% are quicker wins that we can impact a lot faster.
 If we only work on these quick wins, then we are only reaching 20% of the potential of our SEO channel.

 At Skale, each month we will work together in order to ensure we aren’t just trying to impact the short-term wins, but also keep chipping away at the longer-term rocks.

 8. We give back to the world

 We believe in giving back to the world, and that businesses should be vehicles for massive change.
-This means for every link we achieve, we also plant a tree in different countries around the world.
+This means for every Skaler in our team we plant trees, compensate CO2 emissions, support rainforest protection organizations, and do other projects such as clean energy investments.
 You can learn more about this initiative here.